 Reality: Thanks to the “Special Regime Law for the Conservation and Sustainable in the Province of the Galapagos” passed in 1998, which is inscribed in the Ecuadorian Constitution, a visitor management system is in place to regulate visitor permits and quotas while visiting the Galapagos.

 Licensed tours–and all multi-day tours are licensed–may only visit the islands on an itinerary approved by the Directorate of the Galapagos National Park.
 This is done well in advance, so do not wait until you get to the boat to make a request.
 If you want to visit a particular site of the 70 terrestrial sites in the park, choose the tour company that has that island on its itinerary and confirm that the boat goes there when you book your trip.
 It’s as simple as that.

 Currently, there are 83 vessels in the waters of the Galapagos Islands and since 1978 there has been a set limit on the number of sites they can visit.
-Currently the Directorate has set a maximum of 60 on the number of sites that can be visited on a two-week tour and 28 sites on a one-week itinerary.
-A map and list of terrestrial sites and marine sites for scuba diving, snorkeling, and kayaking is available on the Galapagos National Park website.
+Currently, the Directorate has set a maximum of 60 on the number of sites that can be visited on a two-week tour and 28 sites on a one-week itinerary.
+A map and list of terrestrial sites and marine sites for scuba diving, snorkeling, and kayaking are available on the Galapagos National Park website.

-Yes, visiting the Galapagos has changed but with continuing conservation efforts by the government, the non-profit organizations, the tour companies, and, most important, aware tourists, the islands will always be a “living museum and showcase of evolution.”
+Yes, visiting the Galapagos has changed, but with continuing conservation efforts by the government, the non-profit organizations, the tour companies, and, most important, aware tourists, the islands will always be a “living museum and showcase of evolution.”